flolehmann/funcflex-modelapi-t5/README.md

 This tensorflow example is based on https://www.tensorflow.org/tutorials/text/classify_text_with_bert

-In particular we use a small-BERT to run a sentiment analysis on IMDB movie reviews.
+In particular, we use a small-BERT to run a sentiment analysis on IMDB movie reviews.
 The goal is to infer the rating from the movie-review text.

 IMDB movie reviews: https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz